openstack/ironic-inspector/README.rst

-* ``dnsmasq_interface`` - interface on which ``dnsmasq`` (or another DHCP service) listens for PXE boot requests (defaults to ``br-ctlplane`` which is a sane default for TripleO_ based installations but is unlikely to work for other cases).
+* ``dnsmasq_interface`` - interface on which ``dnsmasq`` (or another DHCP service) listens for PXE boot requests (defaults to ``br-ctlplane`` which is a sane default for TripleO-based installations but is unlikely to work for other cases).

 See comments inside `example.conf